zeruhur/loner/en/wip/steel_and_sorcery.md

 ## Sorcery

-Sorcery in *Steel & Sorcery* is a perilous yet alluring path.
+Sorcery in *Loner: Steel & Sorcery* is a perilous yet alluring path.
 The Six Circles of Sorcery represent escalating levels of power and risk, with each spell exacting a toll on the caster.
 Wielding magic demands both skill and resolve, as the temptations of Black Sorcery may lead to corruption and ruin.

 ### The Six Circles of Sorcery
 1. **Ordered Power**: Sorcery is divided into six Circles, each representing a tier of magical potency.